Emerson Batalla

-Emerson Geovanny Batalla Martínez (born 30 June 2001) is a Colombian footballer who plays as a right winger for Brazilian club Juventude, on loan from Argentine club Talleres de Córdoba.
+Emerson Geovanny Batalla Martínez (born 30 June 2001) is a Colombian footballer who plays as a right winger for Colombian club Atlético Bucaramanga.

 Career

 Born in Tumaco, Batalla began his career with América de Cali, making his first team debut on 7 March 2020, in a 1–1 away draw against Once Caldas.
 He started to feature regularly in the following year, and scored his first goal on 11 September 2021, netting the winner in a 1–0 away success over Deportivo Cali.

 On 13 February 2022, Batalla was announced at Argentine Primera División side Talleres de Córdoba.
 On 15 June, however, after failing to establish himself at the club, he was loaned to fellow league team Patronato for one year.

 On 29 December 2022, Batalla returned to Colombia after signing a one-year loan deal with Independiente Medellín.
 The following 13 July, however, he joined Independiente Santa Fe also in a temporary deal.

 In December 2023, Batalla agreed to a one-year loan deal with Alianza FC also in the Colombian top tier.
 On 13 January 2025, still owned by Talleres, he was announced at Campeonato Brasileiro Série A side Juventude.